 (a) Include fifty questions that have been randomly drawn from the "Examination Questions Test Bank."
 No question shall appear more than once per final examination;

 (b) Not identify the correct answer of a final examination question to the student until the entire test has been completed and submitted;

 (9) Any modifications made to the online instruction, including but not limited to, design, quizzes, activities, modules, content, law updates or resources must be approved by the director prior to being placed into production.

-(10) In order to meet the standards set forth in division (A)(2)(a) of section 4508.02 of the Revised Code, an online provider must meet all security controls included in the "Online Driver Education Security Assessment."
+(10) In order to meet the standards set forth in division (A)(2)(a) of section 4508.02 of the Revised Code, an online provider must implement and maintain all security controls included in the "Online Driver Education Security Assessment."